MeeraGanesan/Logistic-Regression/README.md

 2. This model makes use of word-to-vector embeddings that are reduced dimension vector representations of words.
 Given a movie review, the feature vector is the normalized sum of the embeddings of words in the review.

 The model uses the negative conditional log-likelihood of the training data as the objective function for gradient descent.

+The program also computes the training and test erorr.